 - This drug may cause harm to the unborn baby if your child takes it during pregnancy.

 - Have your child use birth control while taking this drug and for some time after the last dose.
 Ask the doctor how long your child must use birth control.
 If your child becomes pregnant, call the doctor right away.

-- Males with a partner who may get pregnant must use a condom while taking this drug and for some time after the last dose.
+- If your child’s sex partner may get pregnant, your child must use a condom while taking this drug and for some time after the last dose.
 Ask the doctor how long your child must use a condom.
 If your child’s partner gets pregnant, call the doctor right away.